 Get a Library Card

 Do you live in Stony Creek?
 Area residents may obtain a free library card with proof of residence.
-If you live in another part of Branford, you may get your library card at Blackstone Library.
+If you live in another part of Branford, you may also get your Blackstone Library card here at Willoughby Wallce Memorial Library.
 A parent or guardian must sign a child's (under age 18) application.
 Cards are valid for 3 years.

-Most books, audiobooks, dvds and CDs are loaned for a period of 28 days.
+Most books, audiobooks, DVDs, CDs and magazines are loaned for a period of 21 days.
 New bestsellers may be loaned for 7 days.
-Magazines are loaned for 7 days.
 Most items may be renewed one time, either in person, online or by calling us at (203) 488-8702 if no other patrons are waiting.

 Looking for something we don't own?
 We can borrow the material from another Connecticut library.
-You may request items in person, by phone at (203) 488-8702, or through Connecticut's statewide library catalog, reQuest.
+You may request items in person, by phone at (203) 488-8702, or through Connecticut's statewide library catalog, ResearchItCT.org!

 All information is copyright of Willoughby Wallace Memorial Library.